The main WCB-Alberta website and its online applications use

 Communicate rate decisions

 Whenever a rate is set or adjusted, the decision maker is responsible for calling the worker to communicate the decision and sending a letter to the worker with a copy to the employer (if appropriate).
 Explain what information was used to calculate their rate and how it was calculated.
+When a detailed explanation of the entitlement decision is required, modify the template or use a custom letter.
+Ensure copies are sent to all interested parties.

 End every letter with the decision maker’s name and direct contact number.
 Also provide the options to contact a supervisor or request a formal decision review within 12 months.